Draco Pad

 Current & Future Plans

-Civitas expects that the permits will be reviewed during the first quarter of 2024.
+Civitas permits were reviewed during the first & forth quarter of 2024.
 Upon approval of all the necessary permits, construction of the pad would begin during 3rd quarter of 2025 and is expected to take roughly 2 months.
 Drilling would commence shortly after and may take up to 8 months depending on the number of electric drilling rigs utilized.
-Once drilling is completed, crews will fracture the wells, another 4 months process that is expected to be completed by summer 2026.
+Once drilling is completed, crews will fracture the wells, another approximate 5 month process that is expected to be completed by summer 2026.

 Wells will be completed and prepped for production through 2026, and after a short period of well cleanup, production will begin around the fall of 2026.